 Nowadays, it is practically impossible to find a credit card with 0% APR.
 As a matter of fact, to find 0% off of anything is rare, because everyone wants a piece of the pie.
 So what cards are available this year with zero interest until 2019?
 That is a very good question.
 Here is a list of what cards are available this year with zero interest until 2019, information on 0% balance transfers, and the answer to “how to do 0% balance transfers work”.

 The Slate card from Chase is one of the best options when it comes to cards that allow for balance transfers with a 0 percent introductory fee.
-Many banks offer this, but most will require a balance transfer fee that usually equals between 3 and 5 percent of the transfer total.
+Many banks offer this, but most will require a balance transfer fee that usually equals between 3% and 5% of the transfer total.
 This means that you’ll likely pay between $30 and $50 for every $1,000 that you transfer.
 This is not necessarily the case with the Chase Slate.
 As long as you choose to transfer your balance within 60 days of opening the account, there is no balance transfer fee.
-After that, there is a 5 percent fee.
+After that, there is a 5% fee.
 The Slate comes with no annual fee.
 Additionally, there is no penalty APR if you make a late payment.
-The 0 percent introductory interest rate lasts for the first 15 months after account opening.
+The 0% introductory interest rate lasts for the first 15 months after account opening.
 If you make the transfer in the first 60 days and pay it off before the interest-free period is done, you’ll pay nothing in interest.

 BankAmericard from Bank of America

-The Discover It card is another solid option when it comes to attempting to save money with a 0 percent introductory rate.
-Like the Bankamericard, the Discover It offers 18 months as an interest-free period.
-It also comes with six months with no interest on purchases, although these purchases will start accruing interest after this period.
-There is a 3 percent balance transfer fee.
+The Discover It card is another solid option when it comes to attempting to save money with a 0% introductory rate.
+Like the BankAmericard, the Discover It offers 18 months as an interest-free period.
+It also comes with six months with no interest on purchases, although these purchases will start accumulating interest after this period.
+There is a 3% balance transfer fee.
 Some of the other benefits that come with the Discover It includes no annual fee, no fees for going over the limit and no penalty APR.

 Additional Benefits For The Discover It Card

-Furthermore, there is no fee on foreign transactions, and cardholders earn at least 1 percent cash back for purchases as well as 5 percent on purchases in certain predetermined spending categories that rotate quarterly.
+Furthermore, there is no fee on foreign transactions, and cardholders earn at least 1% cash back for purchases as well as 5% on purchases in certain predetermined spending categories that rotate quarterly.
 Paying interest takes away money that you could use to buy things you need or to invest.
-By looking into these cards that offer 0 percent interest for a limited time on balance transfers, you could conceivably save hundreds or even thousands of dollars that would otherwise go to the bank.
-Of course, you’ll need to be sure to pay off the balance during the introductory period, or you’ll be stuck looking for another card or paying anywhere from 10 to 25 percent interest going forward.
+By looking into these cards that offer 0% interest for a limited time on balance transfers, you could conceivably save hundreds or even thousands of dollars that would otherwise go to the bank.
+Of course, you’ll need to be sure to pay off the balance during the introductory period, or you’ll be stuck looking for another card or paying anywhere from 10 to 25% interest going forward.
 Avoiding these situations is definitely a good step to take.